 There are no studies of humans exposed to 1-methylnaphthalene or 2-methylnaphthalene.

-Mice fed food containing 1-methylnaphthalene and 2-
+Mice fed food containing 1-methylnaphthalene and 2-methylnaphthalene for most of their lives had part of their lungs filled with an abnormal material.

 How likely are naphthalene, 1-methylnaphthalene, or 2-methylnaphthalene to cause cancer?